danpros/htmly/README.md

 ````

 ### Nginx
-Here a basic configuration for nginx.
+The following are basic configuration for Nginx:

 ````nginx
 server {